Topological properties of the long-range Kitaev chain with Aubry-Andr\'e-Harper modulation: Aubry-Andr e-Harper edge states

 \section{Aubry-Andr\' e-Harper edge states}

 In the presence of an AAH potential, the system exhibits topological edge states in the higher energy gaps.
 These AAH edge states arise from the AAH potential and can be understood through the dimensional reduction of the 2D Hofstadter model.
 The latter describes electrons in a 2D lattice subjected to a perpendicular magnetic field~\cite{hofstadter76} and its dimensional reduction onto a family of 1D chains corresponds to the AAH model.
+That is why the AAH edge states fall within the A class of the topological classification of 2D systems.
 In particular, different instances of the AAH model are characterized by the $2\pi$-periodic dephasing parameter $\phi$, which can be interpreted as one of the quasi-momenta of the original 2D system, i.e. $k_x = k$ and $k_y = \phi$.
+Historically, the pumping mechanism, i.e. relating the presence of edge states in an energy gap of 1D system through a 2D topological invariant, has been widely studied in systems containing an AAH potential \cite{kraus2012a}.
+Even though in the 1D system the AAH edge states are not topologically protected for any value of the dephasing parameter $\phi$, they are protected if there is a crossing point for which the symmetry of the system is higher.
+Recent studies such as \cite{yahyavi19} combine this mechanism with systems containing short-range superconducting pairing.
+In this Section, we study the fate of this mechanism for a system with long-range superconducting pairing.

 In Figure~\ref{fig:AA_crossing}, we compare the edge states for the system with $\alpha<1$ (long-range) and with $\alpha>1$ (short-range) and focus on the energy gap around $E=0.5t$.
 In the normal (short-range) scenario [panel (a)], the edge states cross within the energy gap a given number of times.
 In the gap considered here, they cross twice (at $\phi=\{1.95, 5.07\}$).
 Figure~\ref{fig:AA_crossing}(c) shows the energy spectrum around the second crossing and analyzes the quantum fidelity $F$ at the crossing.
 It drops to zero at $\phi=5.07$.
 This must be contrasted to the situation in the long-range system.
 Figure~\ref{fig:AA_crossing}(b) depicts the energy spectrum for the long-range system with OBC, and two avoided crossings are observed at the same values of $\phi = \{1.95, 5.07\}$.
 However, the quantum fidelity $F$ in Fig.~\ref{fig:AA_crossing}(d) stays at $1$ around $\phi = 5.07$.
 This indicates that the long-range superconducting pairing hybridizes the two edge states, such that the total charge transported in one period of the dephasing now becomes zero.